dnolan1993/machinery_world_/README.md

         Be able to easily navigate through the site to find what they are looking for.
             <ul>
                 <li>
-                    On each page of the site there is a nav bar to easily navigate between pages.
+                    On each page of the site, there is a nav bar to easily navigate between pages.
                 </li>
                 <li>
                     The logo, if clicked, also returns the user to the Homepage of the site.